magdasoballa/Todo-list-/README.md

 # Todo-list-
-Task manager using React hooks, context API and Localstorage
+Task manager using React hooks, context API and Localstorage made with online course